thejsway/thejsway/manuscript/chapter07.md

     movie1: "The Wolf of Wall Street",
     movie2: "Zootopia",
     movie3: "Babysitting",
+    movie4: "Metropolis",
+    movie5: "Gone with the Wind",
     // ...
 };
 ```

-This time, the data is centralized in the object movies .
-However, the names of its properties (`movie1`, `movie2`, `movie3`...) are unnecessary and repetitive.
+This time, the data is centralized in the object `movies`.
+The names of its properties (`movie1`, `movie2`, `movie3`...) are, however, unnecessary and repetitive.

-We must find a solution to store items together without naming them individually!
+You need a solution to store items together without naming them individually!

 Luckily, there is one: use an array.
 An **array** is a data type that can store a set of elements.